Published February 8, 2020

 Monitoring your own page is vital.
 Not only will you be able to track the engagement rates of all your content, but also get a better understanding of your demographics.
 Knowing exactly which roles, industries, and functions you have as followers, can confirm that you’re engaging the audience you want to target.
 Or identify who’s missing.

-With 500 million active users, Sina Weibo is the most popular micro-blogging platform in China.
+With 252 million of daily active users, Sina Weibo is the most popular micro-blogging platform in China.
 Much like Twitter, it’s a quick engagement platform, with 94% of users accessing it from a mobile device.

 Consumers engage with brands across the globe.
 Sina Weibo ensures you can monitor places other social media channels can’t reach